 Moving on to sketching, I found this process to be very enjoyable.
 I personally really liked sketching and seeing everyone’s creative ideas put onto paper.
 As a team we started off with crazy 8’s just to get our creativity going, and then drew full concept sketches based on our crazy 8’s.
 After completing our individual sketches, we then reconvened and presented each of our sketches in the form of the art museum.

-As soon as we got off our call with Waleed, we started brainstorming.
+As soon as we got off our call with our client, we started brainstorming.
 We knew we had to start with tweaking our HMW statement to better reflect the value we wanted to bring to our users.
-As a team we decided that we need to incorporate more emotion into our statement and so we arrive at the following HMW:
+As a team we decided that we needed to incorporate more emotion into our statement and so we arrive at the following HMW:

 Here is our improved HMW statement: